jewetnitg/model/docs/README.md

 Model
 ============================

-This npm module serves to make working with models easier.
+This npm module serves to make working with models easier, it uses the frontend-communicator module internally to handle its communications with the server, please refer to <a href="http://jewetnitg.github.io/communicator/">this page</a> for its documentation.

 Adding it to a browserify project
 =================================